CryHavok01/recipe-website/README.md

 ```
 $ yarn run dev
 ```
+# Recent Updates
+- Ability to add new recipes from scratch, in addition to searching via API
+- Ability to delete recipes from your cookbook

 # Upcoming Features
 I will continue to add features to the website over the coming weeks, including
 - Ability to edit recipes